tungpham142/personal-webpage/content/project/TED-Recommender/index.md

 +++
 # Project title.
-title = "League of Legends Champions Recommender"
+title = "TED Recommender"

 # Date this page was created.
 date = 2019-01-28T00:00:00

 # Project summary to display on homepage.
-summary = "An application to recommend similar champions in League of Legends game."
+summary = "An application to recommend similar videos on TED-Talks"

 # Tags: can be used for filtering projects.
 # Example: `tags = ["machine-learning", "deep-learning"]`
-tags = ["recommender-system", "video-game"]
+tags = ["recommender-system", "ideas"]

 # Optional external URL for project (replaces project detail page).
 external_link = ""